Plan your Trip

 Getting There

+In Morocco: travelling with public transport is possible but it will be difficult to take your bike along.
+Trains have no storage compartments and do not transport bicycles.
+In contrast, the extension of the train system called Supratours which is also operated by the national railway company ONCF does transport bikes.
+It operates between Rabat, Fès, Marrakech and Agadir.
 Within the Atlas there are plenty of informal and formal taxis and buses that will transport your bike even if they have to fix it on the roof.
 Often the most feasible option is to rent a white “taxi collective”.
 They always have roof racks that allow you to fix your bikes and up to six seats.

+Rental Cars are always an option and you will find a diverse offer of companies offering deals for regular family cars.
+Specific bike racks will however not be available in local car rentals.
 Rather explore the option of renting a car with a driver and big enough vehicles to transport your bikes.
 Contact the AMT network to help you find a driver and organise your transport.
+A specialized MTB transport service in the High Atlas is: Omar (Asni), +212 662-660447.

+In Morocco: travelling with public transport is possible but it will be difficult to take your bike along.
+Trains have no storage compartments and do not transport bicycles.
+In contrast, the extension of the train system called Supratours which is also operated by the national railway company ONCF does transport bikes.
+It operates between Rabat, Fès, Marrakech and Agadir.
 Within the Atlas there are plenty of informal and formal taxis and buses that will transport your bike even if they have to fix it on the roof.
 Often the most feasible option is to rent a white “taxi collective”.
 They always have roof racks that allow you to fix your bikes and up to six seats.

+Rental Cars are always an option and you will find a diverse offer of companies offering deals for regular family cars.
+Specific bike racks will however not be available in local car rentals.
 Rather explore the option of renting a car with a driver and big enough vehicles to transport your bikes.
 Contact the AMT network to help you find a driver and organise your transport.
+A specialized MTB transport service in the High Atlas is: Omar (Asni), +212 662-660447.

 seasons

 The best time of the year for MTB Tours is early spring (end march - beginning of june) when the temperatures are less extreme and in spring the valleys are green after the winter rains.
 Expect temperatures between 15-25 °C during the day, depending on the region and the altitude.
 Nights can still get quite cold (5 to 15 °C), very much depending on the altitude.
 Rain and some snow on the peaks is not unusual particularly in March and April.
+Late autumn (October to beginning of December) is also recommended, but water can be scarce and the vegetation in the valleys is less green.

+During the summer months, temperatures can soar to well over 40°C, especially in the lower valleys.
+In contrast, winter in the Atlas Mountains brings about a dramatic shift in weather patterns and the over 2.000m altitude snow is common during the winter.
 Rainfall distribution in the Atlas Mountains varies greatly depending on the location and elevation.
 The northern slopes of the mountains receive more rainfall than the southern slopes, resulting in lush vegetation and fertile valleys.
 The rainy season in the Atlas Mountains typically occurs during the winter months.
 The summer months are generally drier, with limited rainfall and hot, arid conditions.
 In late summer, lightning is very common in the afternoons, another very important reason to start riding early and always check weather conditions.

-Packing List
+Packing

 As light as possible: even if there are some genuinely clever ways to store tools and stuff on your bike, you will need an old fashioned MTB backpack for your Atlas tour.
 Choose one with storage space sectioned in various pockets for best organisation and room for a camel bag.
 In our experience a 42 litre backpack with space for a 2.5-3 litre camelback, plus small tool bags and bottle holders on the bike, are the best combination.
 Heavier bike bags will considerably limit your fun on the single trails and be very challenging during hiking and carrying passages.